Ahmad Hindi: India

 His family migrated towards the end of the 18th century from Nishapur in Iran to Oudh in northern India.
 They settled in the town of Kintoor, Barabanki district.
-Zayn al-'Abidin al-Musavi, who was progenitor of sayeds of Kintoor, was great-great-grandfather of Seyyed Ahmad.
+Zayn al-'Abidin al-Musavi, who was progenitor of Syeds of Kintoor, was great-great-grandfather of Syed Ahmad.
 He was born in Kintoor.

 Iraq

-In about 1830 he permanently left India, initially on a pilgrimage to the tomb of Ali in Najaf, Iraq.
+In about 1830, he permanently left India, initially on a pilgrimage to the tomb of Ali in Najaf, Iraq.
 According to Moin, this movement was to escape colonial rule.

 Iran

 He visited Iran in 1834 and bought a house in Khomeyn.
 He later purchased more land in and around Khomeyn, including an orchard and caravanserai.
 These properties remained in the family up to modern times.

-By 1841 he had married three wives: Shirin Khanum, Bibi Khanum, and Sakineh (his friend Yusuf Khan Kamareh'i's sister), all from Khomeyn.
-He had five children, including a son named Mostafa (father of Ruhollah Khomeini), who was born in 1856 from Sakineh.
+By 1841, he had married three wives: Shirin Khanum, Bibi Khanum, and Sakineh (his friend Yusuf Khan Kamareh'i's sister), all from Khomeyn.
+He had five children, including a son named Mostafa (father of Ruhollah Khomeini), who was born in 1856 in Sakineh.